+'''

 AGENT_PROFILE_REALM = /myrealm

+'''

 Even though the agent is installed in a subrealm, the default login redirect requires users to log into the top-level realm.
-Learn how to change the login in Use the request domain to redirect login to a different realm.
+For information about how to change the login, refer to Use the request domain to redirect login to a different realm.